Home » Eyewear Gallery » Eyeglass Lenses

 Progressives

-Progressive lenses are clear for distance and have increased reading power the further down you look in the lens.
+Progressive lenses are designed for clear distance viewing with progressively more reading power the further down you look.
 As with all lenses, accurate measurements are essential for correct placement of your distance, intermediate and reading zones.
-If not done properly, you will have a very narrow field of clear vision find yourself “hunting” for a clear image.
+Proper choice of a well-fitting frame and a task specific lens design is also important to ensure a wide field of near vision without having to hunt for the sweet spot.

 Office Lenses